jackmerrill/maatt.fr/content/blog/my-web-design-process.md

 +++
-title: How I Design and Build Websites
-slug: my-web-design-process
-date: "2021-04-09"
-description: "I've gone through so many good and bad tools; here's the 411 of how I get it all done and dusted."
+title = How I Design and Build Websites slug = my-web-design-process date = "2021-04-09" description = "I've gone through so many good and bad tools; here's the 411 of how I get it all done and dusted." tag = "Life" class = "bg-life"
-tag: "Life"
-class: "bg-life"
 +++

 Over time, I've been lucky to not only tweak my personal portfolio to however it suits my fancy but been able to work with [several](https://playgltich.xyz) [different](https://getmello.org) [people](https://epic4809.github.io) and [companies](https://www.studioneuf.net) (each one of those words is a different site I've worked on).
 I've played with just about every framework under the sun too: Next.js, Jekyll, Hugo, Sapper, and Vue, to name a few.
 I've slowly developed a system as to how I make sites for both clients and personal projects that when I was working on the refresh of [Michael Holiday's website](https://www.michaelholidaybooks.com), I decided to whip out the clickiest keyboard ever and go ham.
 I also decided it's a good idea to name each section as a part of building a house.
 Which is honestly a good analogy.